 Of course, we don’t just help our companion animals live well; there is a large (and ever-growing) body of research that looks at how living with companion animals benefits us.
 Though most companion animal advocates would likely argue that we don’t need to reap any benefit to care for companion animals, there are certainly people who could be convinced to adopt a companion when they realize just how much their lives may improve.

-This Faunalytics Fundamental has provided a visual overview of our relationship with our companion animals.
-The result is complex, to say the least, and we’ll be the first to admit this resource is incomplete: We haven’t touched on the exotic pet trade, and other issues that have gained national prominence recently, such as the controversies over emotional support animals.
+This Faunalytics Fundamental has provided a visual overview our relationship with our companion animals.
+The result is complex, to say the least, and we’ll be the first to admit this resource is incomplete: we haven’t touched on the exotic pet trade, as well issues that have gained national prominence recently, such as the controversies over emotional support animals.
 Instead, what we’ve provided above is a starting point for you to explore the fundamentals of the issue with reliable data.
-Whether you’re new to companion animal advocacy, or a veteran, we think you’ll find the data above to be useful in a variety of ways, and we’d love to hear how you use it in your work.
+Whether you’re new to companion animal advocacy, or a veteran, we think you’ll find the data above to be useful in a variety of ways, and we’d love to hear how you use it in your work

 We hope the data presented here also encourages advocates to ask questions about how to be more effective and how best to invest our limited advocacy resources: